talilama/dnsscope/README.md

 * Dead Domains - Identified domain does not resolve

 ## Usage
 Specify an input file with the target scope using the -i/--infile flag (supports IP addresses and CIDR ranges).
 Additionally, pass a list or single top-level domain using -D/-d to run subdomain enumeration.
+Don't forget to add a VirusTotal API key to the top of sublister.py for more rubust subdomain enumeration via Sublist3r.

 ### Basic Usage Examples:
 Common usage with single domain: